-St. Catherine of Alexandria Catholic School welcomes God into our daily school life.
-We partner meaningfully with parents, and we enhance every child's learning through technology, music, arts, fun activities, and we work as a team.
+St. Catherine of Alexandria School welcomes all students regardless of any sex, color or ethnic origin.
+We welcome God into our daily school life and we partner meaningfully with parents, to enhance every child's learning through technology, music, arts, fun activities, and we work as a team.

 All newly accepted students are probationary for the first year.
 St. Catherine of Alexandria Catholic School is a religious, private non-profit school and abides by all rules and requirements to which it is subject in that status.
 While every entering child is viewed as a valued child of God St. Catherine of Alexandria Catholic School may not be able to serve all needs of every child as well as would an alternative placement.
 Students must demonstrate academic and behavioral success in their placement at St. Catherine of Alexandria Catholic School.
 New students who do not maintain acceptable grades, attendance, or behavior may be asked to leave as soon as a below-average pattern appears established within the first trimester or at the end of either of the final two trimesters.
 Continued enrollment for struggling new students is dependent upon multiple factors including the effort of the child and the parents, placement options elsewhere, and likelihood for success in the future here.
 Final decisions are made at the discretion of the Principal.